Contact Us

 Switch to the compositing tab.

-In the Compositing Tab Pixera automatically creates screen groups for the Studio camera.
-These are for the individual output planes of the camera and depend what you have selected in Studi Camera inspector:
+In the Compositing Tab, PIXERA automatically creates Screen Groups for the Studio Camera.
+These are for the individual output planes of the camera, and they depend on what you have selected in the Studio Camera inspector:

 Hit edit and select the available screens / LED volume to assign the camera to the used volume:

 Scroll down and deactivate the option “Control Perspective Position of Associated Screens!”.
-If not done the camera and perspective of the screen will be linked together.
+If not deactivated, the camera and perspective of the screen will be linked together.

-Note: depending on the setup it may not be necessary to link the perspective to the screen's perspective.
-This option is optional.
+Note: depending on the setup it may not be necessary to link the perspective to the screen's perspective, such as in a Cave setup.
+This is optional for that reason.

 Activate “Background” and “Project on Associated Screens”.
 This will activate the background in the camera's viewport and back-project it onto the volume.

-Pixera created a new screen group for the added studio camera.
-Add the new screen group to the presence option of the layer.
-Otherwise rendering will not happen on the studio camera.
+PIXERA created a new Screen Group for the added Studio Camera.
+Add the new Screen Group to the “Screen Group Presence” option of the layer.
+Otherwise, rendering will not happen on the Studio Camera.

-In addition, select the resource, kill the unreal engine, recreate the nDisplay config and run it again:
+In addition, select the resource, kill the Unreal project, recreate the nDisplay config and run it again:

 1: Studio camera